-Ring Video Doorbell tips and tricks
+Ring Video Doorbell tips and tricks: Become the ultimate Ring master

 Basic Ring tips and tricks

 Do I need any tools for installation?
-The Ring Video Doorbell 2 is the most common device and the tools you need for installation come in the box.
+The battery-powered Ring Video Doorbell is the most common device people choose and the tools you need for installation come in the box.
 You might need a drill depending on where you want to install it, but otherwise everything is provided, including wedge mounts.
+If you're after a Pro model, you'll need to check the existing wiring.

 Which Ring Video Doorbell should I buy?
 That depends what you need.
-There's the basic Video Doorbell, the Video Doorbell 2 and the Video Doorbell Pro.
-The first two both use batteries, while the Pro needs a wired connection.
-You can find a full comparison of devices right here.
+There's the basic Video Doorbell, the older Video Doorbell 2, new Video Doorbell 3 and 3 Plus, Video Doorbell 4, the Video Doorbell Pro and the Door View Cam.
+The Pro needs a wired connection while the others run on batteries.
+You can find a full comparison of devices right here, but the Ring Video Doorbell 4 will be the top choice for many.

 Do I need a smartphone to use Ring?
 You'll need a compatible smartphone to setup your Ring Video Doorbell.
 One of the benefits of having a Ring video doorbell is that you get those alerts on your phone.
 But if the phones are out of the house, the Ring Video Doorbell will still ring.

 Do I need a Ring Chime?
-The Ring Chime and Ring Chime Pro is a separate chime/bell for your Ring doorbell.
+The Ring Chime or Ring Chime Pro is a separate chime/bell for your Ring doorbell.
 It's not essential, but it will allow you to have the doorbell chime in other rooms of the house so you're not dependent on smartphone alerts.

 Can you use an existing chime with Ring?
 Yes.
 If you have a wired doorbell that you're replacing with Ring, you can connect your Ring Video Doorbell to keep using your AC chime.
 Refer to the installation instructions or the support section of the Ring website for more information.